thesamuraiwho/100-days-of-code/r1-log.md

 Working on Guilty Gear Pretty Move List.
 Got generation from local json to work so far.

+### R1D86

+Adding radio button character selection on gg-movelist.
+Along with move list generation with followup moves as well.
+Currently only work for Anji, but just needs some more work with json.
+Also, I got clearing of child elements to work so I don't spam moves.

 ### R1D101

 ### R1D102